go-gitea/gitea/docs/content/doc/advanced/hacking-on-gitea.en-us.md

 Go is quite opinionated about where it expects its source code, and simply cloning the Gitea repository to an arbitrary path is likely to lead to problems - the fixing of which is out of scope for this document.
-Further some internal packages are referenced using their respective Github URL and at present we use `vendor/` directories.
+Further some internal packages are referenced using their respective GitHub URL and at present we use `vendor/` directories.

 The recommended method of obtaining the source code is by using the `go get` command: